FeedbackFruits supports these learning types (see definitions):

 FeedbackFruits is integrated with Canvas.
 It provides a suite of tools designed to enhance student engagement, interaction and feedback, and improve collaboration, discussion and critical thinking.
 Tools encompass peer feedback, group assignments, interactive video and discussion forums.

-FeedbackFruits has now been added to the University’s Canvas Production environment and the pilot is ongoing until the end of 2023.
+FeedbackFruits has now been added to the University’s Canvas Production environment and the pilot is ongoing until the end of Semester One 2024 and a multi-year license is being negotiated.

 Which tool do I use?: Which tool fits best for my course?
 What are the differences of the tools?